hot-glue-for-rails/hot-glue/README.md

     - N+1 queries for any association built by the list are now automagically killed by the list controllers.
     - Thanks to the work done back in Rails 5.2, Rails smartly uses either two queries to glob up the data OR one query with a LEFT OUTER JOIN if it's faster.
 Thanks Rails!
     - Hot Glue now adds `.includes(...)` if it is including an association when it loads the list view to eliminate the N+1s
+• Downnest children (portals) can now be created with more space (wider) by adding a + to the end of the downnest name
+    - e.g. `--downnest=abc+,xyz`

+    - This creates two portals: Abcs and Xyzs, but gives the "Abc" portal 5 bootstrap columns instead of 4
+    - Use ++ to give the portal 6 bootstrap columns, etc.

 #### 2022-02-09 - v0.4.8.1 - Issue with Installer for v0.4.8
     - There was an issue for the installer for v0.4.8.
 This new version v0.4.8.1 correts it.